SatoryKono/ChEMBL_data_acquisition/README_EN.md

 ## Usage

 The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--output` and `--limit`.
+After installing the project with `pip install .`, the same pipelines can be started via the console scripts listed in the [Quick Start](#quick-start) table—for example, `get-activity-data --help` is equivalent to `python -m scripts.get_activity_data --help`.
+Both forms accept identical arguments, so feel free to swap between them depending on your environment.

 ### `scripts/get_document_data.py`